Joseph Krauskopf: Rabbinical education and early career

 Krauskopf arrived in Cincinnati in 1875 to be part of the first class at Hebrew Union College.
 This was Krauskopf's first opportunity to enter a program of formal education since arriving in the United States three years earlier at the age of fourteen.
 Krauskopf spent the next eight years at Hebrew Union College.
 In this time, he earned a high school degree, a bachelor's degree from the University of Cincinnati, and finally rabbinical ordination from Hebrew Union College in 1883.
 Therefore, in Cincinnati, he effectively went to high school, college, and rabbinical school simultaneously.
 While studying at Hebrew Union and at the University of Cincinnati, Krauskopf earned money as a tutor, contributed articles to journals, and published and marketed (with his future brother-in-law, Henry Berkowitz) the Union Hebrew Reader (1881, commonly known as the First Union Hebrew Reader), the Second Union Hebrew Reader (1884), and Bible Ethics: A Manual of Instruction in the History and Principles of Judaism, According to Hebrew Scriptures (1884) (full text).
 A contemporary journal, which focused on the study of Hebrew language and literature, praised the first Union Hebrew Reader (which sold for 25 cents) for providing ordered lessons that would "lead to the needed familiarity with the Hebrew page."
 In 1899 both of his Hebrew readers were being sold through the "Educational Catalogue for 1899" advertised in the publishing industry trade journal, Bookseller, Newsdealer, and Stationer.

 While studying for his ordination, Krauskopf served as a student rabbi in Peoria, Illinois, and in Kalamazoo, Michigan.
 After his ordination, he became the rabbi at Congregation B'nai Jehudah in Kansas City, Missouri.
 Two years later, in 1885, he finished work on his graduate degree and earned a Doctor of Divinity from Hebrew Union College.

 In Kansas City, Krauskopf was enormously popular within his synagogue and the larger urban community.
 He gave widely attended public lectures, some of which were later published as books.
 Additionally, he was involved in a wide range of civic activities.
-The governor of Missouri made him a life-member of the board of what was then known as the National Conference of Charities and Corrections.
+The governor of Missouri made him a life-member of the board of what was then known as the National Conference of Charities and Correction.
 In 1885 he was instrumental in organizing a convention of reform Rabbis in Pittsburgh.
 Although only two years out of rabbinical school, he was elected vice-president of the Pittsburgh Conference, of which Isaac Mayer Wise was president.
 This conference wrote the Pittsburgh Platform, which became the defining statement of Reform Judaism at that time.
 In July 1887 Krauskopf accepted an offer from Reform Congregation Keneseth Israel of Philadelphia.
 His Kansas City congregation tried to prevent him from leaving, and even state and local politicians pressured him to reject the offer from KI.
 A delegation from Kansas City failed in its attempt to get KI to release Krauskopf from his contract.
 All of this caused some embarrassment and delayed his move, but he finally left for Philadelphia in late October.